-In 2009 Philosophical Society.com earned a mention on Wired Magazine’s “Hottest Web Links” chart.
+In 2009 Philosophical Society.com made Wired Magazine’s “Hottest Web Links” chart.
 In 2012 it was included on Cambridge University’s “Ideas for Wider Reading” list.
 In 2014 it was referenced in the Encyclopedia of Critical Psychology, and the following year was cited in Addressing Loneliness, an academic text that is part of Routledge’s “Researching Social Psychology” series.

 To learn more, see the Distinctions page.

 The articles of this website are protected by copyright.
 Any commercial use of them without express permission is strictly forbidden.

 *Philosophical Society.com is not affiliated with any association or institution.